 What I’m Feeling:

 I am both super sad about this but also pretty excited.
 There is no way to describe the level of fear you feel when getting ready to move your baby, I mean tiny house.
 I don’t even know why!
 I know it’s sturdy.
 Even if something breaks I know I can fix it.
-I am worried about it sitting somewhere where I can’t keep an eye on it.
-Even though the entire last year+ we have been traveling around the country with it sitting out in the open and not a thing happened to it.
+Sitting somewhere where I cant keep an eye on it worried me.
+Even though the entire last year+ we have been traveling around the country with it sitting out in the open and not one thing happened to it.
 Something instinctively makes me try to protect it and worry about it.
 It will be sad to drive around the corner and NOT see it sitting in it’s place.
 This is where I remind myself that the tiny house is just another ‘thing’.
 If it all goes away tomorrow it will have been worth it and I will be ok.

 I am happy about this next phase.
 James and I have some bigger goals now (and they definitely DO involve being reunited with the tiny house, just in a different spot in the country).
 We’re doing the work it takes to make those things a reality.
 It’s a time of transition and those things do take time.
-I feel like I did when building the house, like there is a lot of work being done, even if you can’t see it every day, work is happening!
+I feel like I did when building the house.
+Work is happening, even if you can’t see it every day, there is a lot of work being done!

 What we have done to stabilize the house for storage:

-Since we didn’t have a pad to park on and we’ve gone through 5-6 freeze/thaw cycles, AND we’re at the end of an irrigation line (we get flooded yearly, we’re basically in a marsh) we’ve got work to do!
+We’ve got work to do since we didn’t have a pad to park on and we’ve gone through 5-6 freeze/thaw cycles.
+AND we’re at the end of an irrigation line (we get flooded yearly, we’re basically in a marsh)!
 We sank into the ground a solid 9-10 inches.
 It’s been uniform so we didn’t really notice it but it would be a bear to pull the house out unless we raised it and build some sort of temporary road.
 So that’s what we’ve done.
 I bought 4 12-ton jacks and we’ve been inching the house upward enough to dig out the topsoil under the wheels in preparation for making a gravel path.
 It’s not easy and had I known I’d get to be here for 5+ years I would have done a lot of things different.
 It is what it is though, one small step at a time, just like building the house was!

 The shortlist of to-do items

 - Fix leaf spring (done) – we had one axle that wouldn’t sit tight on the leaf spring due to the home-made nature of our trailer it was lacking a connection.
 We didn’t know about this until we moved the house and while backing up it came loose.
-No biggie, we got it fixed but it needed a more permanent fix before we moved it again.
+We fixed but it needed a more permanent fix before we moved it again.

 - Raise House (done)